jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## Can I define my own listing environment?

 Any environment matching `[a-zA-Z]*code` is considered as a code / listing environment.
 This is the best we can offer as the textmate engine used for colorization does not allow user configuration.

+## Why PDF refresh and SyncTeX stop functioning after my computer slept and waked?

+We have some logic trying to reconnect PDF viewer back with the extension.
+However, it may not work for some particular computer-network combinations.
+The most reliable solution is to close and reopen the PDF viewer.